 Our surface resistivity electrodes are the ideal solution for mitigating hazardous ESD phenomena in critical components.
 With our proprietary processing capabilities and dedicated attention to customer satisfaction, we are uniquely positioned to provide reliable nanopatterned electrodes designed to individual specifications.

-Please contact us today if you are ready to purchase any of our patterned electrodes or would like more information.
+Please contact us today if you would like more information on any of our patterned electrodes.